TissueMAPS/TissueMAPS/docs/user_guide.rst

         # Show value of first object for each feature
         print '{name}: {value}'.format(name=name, value=values[0])

-In this case, the ``data`` object has type `Pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe>`_.

 .. _rest-api-tmclient-cli:

 Command line interface
 ++++++++++++++++++++++

-The *tmclient* Python package further provides a command line interface for uploading and downloading files.
-Internally the command line interface uses the *API* just as we did above.
+The *tmclient* Python package further provides the ``tm_client`` progam for uploading and downloading files via the command line.

-You can download the image for channel ``wavelength-1`` via the following command:
+You can, for example, download an image for channel ``wavelength-1``:

 .. code-block:: none